madetech/blog/posts/alpine-stack-size.md

 In the example above, the string `expect(1).to eq(2)` is extracted from your test suite source code.

 The way it does is that it parses your Ruby source code using [Ruby ripper](http://ruby-doc.org/stdlib-2.5.0/libdoc/ripper/rdoc/Ripper.html), and then searches for the relevant nodes in the Ruby language Abstract Syntax Tree (AST).
-The more context nested our context blocks were in our RSpec specs, the more recursion occurred during this process.
+The more deeply nested our context blocks were in our RSpec specs, the more recursion occurred during this process.

 This requires a Depth-First-Search algorithm, which is more elegant when expressed as a recursive algorithm.